 In this bistro – a stone’s throw from the Po river and the Gran Madre church – you will find an effervescent atmosphere, as well as a cuisine that pays homage to northern and southern Italy, to the land and the sea; the creativity of chef Nicola Somma reigns supreme over everything: a young chef who continues in the riverbed marked by Antonio Cannavacciuolo, however, introducing some classic Turin dishes, revisited in a creative way.
 A menu flanked by a proposal of wines where Southern Italy predominates, with noble raw materials, always rich in taste, such as lobster, foie gras, sweetbreads, pigeon.
 Dishes such as the Fassona meat with buffalo cremino, black truffle, or the scallop with mushrooms and hazelnut, or the pigeon with kumquat and burrata.
 Among the other specialties of the restaurant: Veal tuna with bottarga mayonnaise; rice, garlic, oil, lemon, bottarga and parsley; Lemon, caper crumble and candied Taggiasca olives; potato gnocchi, Parmesan cheese, nduja and octopus.
 And for dessert: Raspberry, black garlic and coffee.

 The Connubio restaurant is located in Turin, in the Crocetta district.
 Few tables (during the summer the internal dehors is also pleasant, set up with splendid multicolored tables) and a young chef, Paolo Cecchi, who expresses his idea of cooking with daring combinations to create a “combination”.
 An example?
 Sweet, sour and bitter in the swordfish carpaccio, avocado and burnt radicchio.
-“Connubio” is in fact harmony, union, intertwining of tastes, colors and scents.
+“Connubio” is in fact harmony, union, and intertwining of tastes, colors, and scents.
 Balance, innovative combinations, measure and daring solutions to transform dinner into a gastronomic experience with a unique character.
-A family cuisine reinterpreted according to the canons of a young gourmet kitchen, thus creating a perfect combination of sensations and flavors, of tradition and modernity.
+A family cuisine is reinterpreted according to the canons of a young gourmet kitchen, thus creating a perfect combination of sensations and flavors, of tradition and modernity.
 The main influences proposed derive from the meeting of two Italian culinary traditions, the Piedmontese and the Tuscan one.
 Among the appetizers: perch, beetroot, fennel, raisins and pine nuts.
 Rabbit with peppers and capers.
 Tuscan crostino with mango chutney.

-Read Also: Things to do in Turin
+Read also: Best Places to visit in Turin